nightmire777/BloodFlame-Archive/random challenges/flagyard/feedback/feedback.md

 AND after some time, got it....

-Script attaced for furturre references
+Script attaced for furturre references, in this situattion, i had to capture a cookie file before hand using curl

 ![image](https://github.com/user-attachments/assets/bc92518b-1b34-40f9-a994-21c552786cfc)